Lemonhead42/CellarGuide_GAS/README.md

 * Suggest wines from the existing cellar based on food and context
 * Prefer drinkable wines and sufficient quantities
 * Explain recommendations briefly and pragmatically

 ---

+## Statistics (Why They Exist)

+Cellar statistics are calculated **inside Google Sheets**, not by the LLM.

+This ensures that:
+* bottle counts are always correct
+* summaries are reproducible and testable
+* the CustomGPT never “does math in its head”

+Statistics are exposed via the same API call as the inventory and consumed read-only by the CustomGPT.

+---